top of page

 Eco Promotion

-Our last feature is eco promotion.
-It is a marketing strategy that we use to promote sustainability and environmental responsibility through creating awareness about preventing blockages.
 According to a YouGov survey, the most popular frequency of UK adults visiting a supermarket is weekly, which is very high.
-So, to raise awareness, we have come up with the idea of using a supermarket fin, which has been proven to be successful as the 90-degree angle enables the users to notice the fin as soon as they enter the aisle.
+So, to raise awareness, we have come up with the idea of using a supermarket fin, which has been proven to be successful.
+The 90-degree angle enables the users to notice the fin as soon as they enter the aisle.

 Affect on product sales